 Lydia Sherman

-Tell us about yourself; where are you from and how did you get started?
+Tell us about yourself, where you are from and how did you get started?

 Listen.
 Take time.
 Be patient.

 Traumatic events took place within our First Nations peoples.
-Which has resulted and impacted in, Intergenerational Trauma, in the past, present and future.
-Through my work, I’ve used the tool called the, “Wholeness Approach”.
-Involving the Physical (body), Emotion (feelings), Mind (thoughts), Spiritual (beliefs.)
-Sometimes, these overlap when you help the individual.
+Which resulted and impacted Intergenerational Trauma, in the past, present and the future.

 How have you seen Nodin grow over the years?